Skip to main content

 Sponsoring District: Warren

-Crystal Boyd earned a Bachelor of Arts degree in Middle Grades Education, a Master of Library Science degree, Master of Arts degree in School Counseling and a Master of Arts in Mental Health Counseling from North Carolina Central University.
-She began her career as a science teacher at Warren County Middle School, where she worked as a 6th grade teacher and later as the school’s media coordinator.
-Over the past three years, Crystal has been serving as a school counselor in Warren County with Warren New Tech High School being her primary place of employment.
-Crystal has been given the honor of serving as an NC State Kenan Fellow for the 2013-2014 academic year.
-She has previously held positions as the chairperson of the Leadership Team, the chairperson of the School Improvement Team, and a member of the MTSS team.
-Crystal can be reached at cnboyd@ncsu.edu.
+Crystal Boyd earned a Bachelor of Arts in Middle Grades Education, a Master of Library Science, a Master of Arts in School Counseling, and a Master of Arts in Mental Health Counseling from North Carolina Central University.
+She began her career as a 6th-grade science teacher at Warren County Middle School before later serving as the school’s media coordinator.
+She worked as a school counselor, primarily at Warren New Tech High School.
+A 2013–2014 NC State Kenan Fellow, Crystal also served as chairperson of both the Leadership Team and the School Improvement Team, as well as a member of the MTSS Team.
+She completed her Principal Residency at Northside Elementary during the 2024–2025 school year and currently serves as Assistant Principal at Warren County High School.

 Hilary Bunch-Johnson